-Tasmania's wild brown trout fishery, established in 1864, is one of the best in the world with around 25 000 recreational anglers each year and generating an estimated \$90 million for the economy.
+Tasmania's wild brown trout fishery, established in 1864, is one of the best in the world with around 25 000 recreational anglers each year and generating an estimated \$90 million for regional economies through tourism.
 From accessible areas to remote wilderness, there are opportunities for all.

-The DRAFT Strategy to Increase Participation in Tasmania's Inland Recreational Fishery 2021-28 (DRAFT Strategy 2021-28) outlines the goals, strategies and actions that will be used to increase participation and support investment through an attractive, vibrant and adaptively managed recreational trout fishery.
+The Strategy to Increase Participation in Tasmania's Inland Recreational Fishery 2021-28 (Strategy 2021-28) outlines the goals, strategies and actions that will be used to increase participation and support investment through an attractive, vibrant and adaptively managed recreational trout fishery.

-The DRAFT Strategy 2021-28 will put in place measures to allow informed fisheries management decisions to be made and to maintain and grow partnerships and key relationships.
+The Strategy 2021-28 will put in place measures to allow informed fisheries management decisions to be made and to maintain and grow partnerships and key relationships.
 It will guide the continued development of infrastructure, facilities and access to support the freshwater fishing experience.

-The DRAFT Strategy 2021-28, through Anglers Alliance Tasmania, will support angling clubs to promote junior angling, encourage female participation and actively engage anglers in the stewardship of Tasmania's inland fisheries and waterways.
+The Strategy 2021-28, through consultation with anglers and representative organisations, will support angling clubs to promote junior angling, encourage female participation and actively engage anglers in the stewardship of Tasmania's inland fisheries and waterways.

 Many changes and challenges are emerging to confront recreational fishing in Tasmania.
-Environmental factors such as pest fish incursions, changing water and land use, drought and, bushfire along with social factors such as an aging demographic and changing values.
+Environmental factors such as changing climate, pest fish incursions, changing water and land use, drought and, bushfire along with social factors such as an aging demographic and competing priorities.
+Recently Covid -19 has influenced participation, significantly reducing mainland and overseas visitors but increasing local anglers.